Muriwai - Maukatia (Maori) Bay

 PG 2 + 20 hours.

-- Being part of the Regional Park care again needs to be taken of vegetation etc. and, when landing on the beach consideration of other beach users is required.
-The Regional park rules under which we are permitted to use the site ban commercial operation (tandems, schools, teaching etc ) unless a specific concession has been granted.
+Being part of the Regional Park, care needs to be taken of vegetation etc. and, when landing on the beach consideration of other beach users is required.
+The Regional Park rules under which we are permitted to use the site ban commercial operation (tandems, schools, teaching etc ) unless a specific concession has been granted.

 Several paraglider pilots have had unscheduled landings in the back of the carpark and beyond as a result of increased wind strength and compression.